 Blawnox cracking down on code violations

-Blawnox code enforcement will have extra teeth thanks to a new ordinance approved by council.
+Blawnox code enforcement will have extra teeth thanks to an ordinance recently approved by council.

 The Quality of Life law is meant to enable Code Enforcement Officer Mallori McDowell to crack down on time-sensitive issue like high grass, trash and snow removal.